 Product sold by

-These intricate and lovingly-made textiles can be used in so many ways to add texture, romance, and delight to any room.
+This lovingly crafted textile can be used in a variety of ways to give texture, romance and charm to any room.

 These textiles are pretty complex, which indicates their importance.
-In fact, suzanis were part of a bride’s dowry, generally started at the birth of a daughter and continued with the help of family and friends until the bride’s dowry was complete and ready to be presented to the groom at the wedding.
+Suzanis were part of a bride’s dowry, generally started at the birth of a daughter and continued with the help of family and friends until the bride’s dowry was complete and ready to be presented to the groom at the wedding.
 It was a symbol of the family’s status, as the wealthier families could put more time and effort into making their suzanis.
 So, it was important to make really great suzanis, as your family would be judged by them.
-The suzani itself was used as the coverlet for the bridal bed on the wedding night, and later as decoration.

 Traditionally Suzani’s are made entirely by hand and can take as long as 18 months to complete.The oldest surviving suzanis are from the late 18th and early 19th centuries, but it seems likely that they were in use long before that.

 Today Suzani are used to enhance any interior design, be traditional, eclectic or modern.
 They are used as pillows, upholstery fabrics, bedspreads, table covers or wall hangings.

 Dry cleaning recommended.